MeqdadDev/teachable-machine/docs-md/codeExamples.md

 cv.destroyAllWindows()
 ```

-`result` values are assigned based on the content of `labels.txt` file.
+Values of `result` are assigned based on the content of `labels.txt` file.